 Struggling to find snacks that fit into your keto or low-carb diet?

-Nuts are a great option because they’re packed with healthy fats, protein, and fiber – but not all nuts are created equal!
+But fear not, nuts are a great option because they’re packed with healthy fats, protein, and fiber – but not all nuts are created equal!
 We’ll take a look at the 9 best nuts for keto and other low-carb diets.

 Which are the Best Nuts for Keto and Low Carb Diets?